gbc921/aur/submitted/wget-git-progress-bar-patch/README.md

 ```

-The idea came from the original pacman downloader, as it produces just the neede output.
+The idea came from the original pacman downloader, as it produces just the needed output.
 However, if one uses wget as an external downloader on ```XferCommand```, lots of outputs are printed.

 Then, [this post](http://mytechrants.wordpress.com/2009/11/26/wget-add-progressbar-nv/) came with a smart solution, patching wget to have a better output when using the ```-nv -no-verbose``` option.